lindemann09/befordata/docs/usage.md

       sampling_rate: 1000, zero_sample: 10
       design: None

-**Note**:

-BeForEpochs should contain information about the experimental design.
+**Note**: BeForEpochs should usually contain information about the experimental design.
 See the example of data preprocessing below.

 ## Pyarrow & Feather Format